DavidAce/Notebooks/DMRG/MPS.md

-### To view math in this document there are several options:
+### To view math in this document there are several options.
+From low to high effort, these are:

+- Open or copy-paste this file into [`StackEdit`](https://stackedit.io), an online open-source markdown+tex editor.
 - Install a MathJax renderer for your browser to read directly on the GitHub webpage.
 For instance, [Github with MathJax](https://chrome.google.com/webstore/detail/github-with-mathjax/ioemnmodlmafdkllaclgeombjnmnbima).
-- Open this file on your pc/mac with the `Atom` editor with the `markdown-preview-plus` -plugin installed.
+- Open this file on your pc/mac with the [`Atom`](https://atom.io/) editor with the `markdown-preview-plus` -plugin installed.
-- Open this file on your pc/mac with the `ReText` editor.
+- Open this file on your pc/mac with the [`ReText`](https://github.com/retext-project/retext) editor.
+To get inline equations showing nicely, do the following (copy-paste to terminal):
+    - `sudo apt install python3-pyqt5.qtwebkit`
+    - `echo "mathjax" >> ~/.config/markdown-extensions.txt`.
+    - Finally enable webkit inside ReText: `Edit -> Use WebKit Renderer`.

 # Matrix Product States